amanchokshi/EMBERS/README.md

 These are three example sat maps.
 The first map has almost no data, so we don't use it in our final map.
 The other two show a lot of satellite passes / sky coverage, and we can almost make out the beam structure.
 The satellites will be included in out final "good maps".

-With our list of [ 17 ] good satellites, we can now proceed to extracting and analysing all our "good" data from the `./outputs/tile_maps/tile_maps_raw`. `tile_maps_norm.py`, extracts the good satellite reference and tile data.
-It divides tile power by refernce power, for each satellite pass, and them multiplies by the FEE reference beam model.
-This gives is the measured beam shape of the MWA tile, which are saved to `./outputs/tile_maps/tile_maps_norm/`.
+If a subset of satellite need to be used, they can be added to the `good_sats` list in `tile_maps_norm.py`.
+By default all satellites are used.
+We can now proceed to extracting and analysing all our "good" data from the `./outputs/tile_maps/tile_maps_raw`. `tile_maps_norm.py`, extracts the good satellite reference and tile data.
+This gives us the measured beam shape of the MWA tile, which are saved to `./outputs/tile_maps/tile_maps_norm/`.

 ```
 python tile_maps_norm.py
 ```

 We can now finally create some beam maps using `plot_tile_maps.py`, which caluclates the median of sat passes in each healpix pixel.
-The pointing centers of each pointing are determined, and the maximum pixel value within 10 degrees of it is found, and is scaled to 0dB.
-Maps are saved to `../../outputs/tile_maps/good_maps`, where good tile maps are created for each pointing, and for every tile.
+The Maps are saved to `../../outputs/tile_maps/good_maps`, where good tile maps are created for each pointing, and for every tile.
 Error and count maps are also created at the same time.

 ```
 python plot_tile_maps.py